Equidistribution of $q$-orbits of closed geodesics: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Sary Drappeau, Daniel Kriz and Farrell Brumley for useful discussions, as well as Igor Shparlinski for suggesting the simplified proof of Corollary \ref{cor:Klooster}.
+The author would also like to give a special thanks to the referees for exceptionally thorough readings, insightful remarks and for pointing out many imprecisions.
+The comments helped to raise the quality of the paper significantly.
 The author's research was supported by the Independent Research Fund Denmark DFF-1025-00020B.